itssraj/My-ML-models-and-Hands-ON-Projects/README.md

-# My ML Model creations
+# My ML Model creations for customer car prediction based on multiple features

 Developed mulitple models for a custoner predictions on buying car based on multiple features.
 Following operations are done for creating the model.
 1. Data Analysis